This post may include affiliate links. As an Amazon Associate I earn from qualifying purchases.

-Once they are out of the oven, dress them with the remaining sauce.
-Serve with celery and carrots (only celery according to my Buffalonian Hubs.
-Carrots are a sacrilege.) and lots of napkins – cuz there’s a limit to just how much finger lickin’ is good.
-Enjoy!
+Once the Buffalo Chicken Wings are out of the oven, dress them with the remaining sauce.
+After all, they are naked. 😉 Serve with celery and carrots (only celery according to my Buffalonian Hubs.
+Carrots are a sacrilege) .. and lots of napkins – cuz there is a limit to just how much finger lickin’ is good.

 - 2 tablespoons oil